 The International Psychology Certificate program is designed for individuals desiring to 1) expand their professional practice to include international contexts and settings, or 2) integrate an international framework and sensitivity into their current professional practice.
 The coursework design is flexible in order to allow students to develop knowledge and experience relevant to their professional interests and career path.
+This Certificate is co-sponsored by the EHTP and the TSC Specializations.

 The coursework in the International Psychology Certificate program exposes students to international perspectives in psychology as well as preparing students to do international work.
 Students will develop a wide array of personal and professional skills and knowledge relevant to international psychology including preparing and organizing international trips, ethical issues in international psychology, engaging in cross-cultural exchange, indigenous psychology and cultural sensitivity, providing professional presentations and training in an international context, and personal and group safety issues.